Tasks (internal API)

 Bases: BaseExternalTask, Generic

-A BaseTask that can execute commands and upload artifacts.
+A BaseExternalTask that executes commands and uploads artifacts.

 Concrete subclasses must implement: